How Astrology Helped Me Get Over The Friend Who Ghosted Me

 Advertisement

-After uni, we remained close, to the point of having keys to each other’s flats, to the point that when a bartender once asked if we were celebrating anything with our cocktails, she told him that we just hadn’t seen each other in a long time.
+After college, we remained close, to the point of having keys to each other’s apartments, to the point that when a bartender once asked if we were celebrating anything with our cocktails, she told him that we just hadn’t seen each other in a long time.

 "How long?" he had asked.